apxUSD — Risk Report

 apxUSD broke peg in the first week of June 2026.
 Two things happened at once:

-The result: apxUSD traded at a material discount — into the low-90s on the dollar at the worst of the week — and Apyx’s own attestation feed now shows a persistent, issuer-attested sub-100% collateral ratio (into the mid-90s% at the trough, recovering since but not fully back to par).
-This is no longer the transient mark-to-market wobble earlier versions of this report told you to ignore; it is a sustained shortfall that has lasted several days.
+The result: apxUSD traded at a material discount and Apyx’s own attestation feed went to a persistent, issuer-attested sub-100% collateral ratio — where it has remained ever since.
+The first-week trough was into the low-90s on the dollar and a mid-90s% collateral ratio; through late June the dislocation deepened to about $0.82 (roughly −18%) with a collateral ratio near 84%.
+That was never the transient mark-to-market wobble earlier versions of this report told readers to ignore; it was a real shortfall, and it has now run for months rather than weeks.
+It has substantially repaired — see the 2026-08-18 update box above for the current figures — but it has not closed.
 Because apxUSD has no atomic on-chain redemption — no contract you can call to swap one apxUSD for a dollar of collateral — there is no built-in arbitrage to force the price back to $1.
-Recovery depends on STRC recovering and on Apyx restocking reserves through its off-chain pipeline.
+Recovery depends on STRC re-rating (now on the soft-floor bid) and on Apyx restocking reserves through its off-chain pipeline.

 Treat the specific discount and collateral ratio as a moving event, not a fixed number — check the live dashboard for the current values.
 (One caveat: Apyx pulls its own secondary-market depth off-hours by design, so weekend snapshots overstate the steady-state dislocation.)